alexharri/website/posts/clipboard.md

 }
 ```

 Writing multiple representations to the clipboard via `write` is bit more involved, but still relatively straightforward.
-First, we construct `Blob`s for each format we want to write:
+First, we construct `Blob`s for each representation that we want to write to the clipboard:

 ```tsx
 const textBlob = new Blob(["Hello, world"], { type: "text/plain" });